-The Modesto Maidique Campus is located in suburban Miami-Dade County, southeast of the intersection of Homestead Extension of Florida's Turnpike (S.R.
+The Modesto Maidique Campus is located in suburban Miami-Dade County, at the intersection of Homestead Extension of Florida's Turnpike (S.R.
 821) and Tamiami Trail (SW 8th Street/U.S. 41).
 The 342.2-acre campus is bound by the Turnpike and major arterial roads to the west, north and east.
 Tamiami Park creates a soft edge to the campus to the south.
 The area around the campus is characterized by 1960s-70s single family residential development in a rectilinear grid, with traditional strip commercial, multifamily homes and apartments along the arterial roads facing the campus.
 The community of Sweetwater, immediately north of the campus across Tamiami Canal, includes single-family residential with some multi-family homes and apartments and traditional strip commercial along SW 107th Avenue and West Flagler Street.
-The area of Sweetwater closest to MMC began a transition to being a UniversityCity with multiple high-rise residential towers beginning with 109 Tower's completion in 2017, followed by 4th Street Commons, Identity and The One at University City all now complete.
-Other high-density student housing projects in nearby Sweetwater are planned.

 Within its boundaries, the campus has a typical suburban campus layout featuring a winding loop road around a pedestrianized campus core.
-The Campus Greenbelt loop road is offset between 500 and 850 feet from the arterial roads to the north and east.
+The Campus Greenbelt loop road is offset between 500 to 850 feet from the arterial roads to the north and east.
 A secondary loop gives access to the campus support complex located between the campus core and the Turnpike.
 Campus buildings housing academic and academic support functions, and most of the on-campus student housing is located inside the campus loop road.
 The area between the loop road and the arterial roads contains recreational and support facilities, the Performing Arts Center, graduate apartments, and natural areas.
 Structured parking and surface parking areas are located both inside and outside the Greenbelt.